mild-blue/opentiny/modules/tinymce/README.md

 Minifies the core, adds the silver theme and adds the table and paste plugin into tinymce.min.js.

-Contributing to the TinyMCE project
+Contributing to the OpenTiny project
 ------------------------------------
 TinyMCE is an open source software project and we encourage developers to contribute patches and code to be included in the main package of TinyMCE.